Mythical national championship: College basketball

 During the early years of the two tournaments, the NCAA and NIT competed against each other, giving rise to debate over their relative prowess.
 In 1939, the inaugural year of the NCAA tournament, the NIT was generally considered to be superior.
 During the 1940s, the relative status of the two tournaments was unclear, and thus some years produced disputed national championship claims.
 Some contemporary sources claim superiority for the NIT during this time.
 In 1943, in a shrewd competitive move the NCAA tournament began sharing Madison Square Garden with the NIT.
 In 1945, following victories by the NCAA champions over the NIT champions in the Red Cross games, The New York Times indicated that many teams who could potentially get bids to enter either tournament would probably choose the NCAA tournament "because it involves stronger competition."
-In 1950, City College of New York won both the NIT and the NCAA tournaments in the same season, coincidentally defeating Bradley University in the championship game of both tournaments, and thus united the titles.
+In 1950, City College of New York won both the NIT and the NCAA tournaments in the same season, coincidentally defeating Bradley University in the championship game of both tournaments and thereby united the titles.

+In the 1952 Olympic Trials held immediately after the tournaments, NCAA champion Kansas defeated NAIA champion Southwest Missouri State in the collegiate semi-finals and then NIT champion La Salle in the collegiate final.
+Kansas lost to the AAU champion Peoria Caterpillars in the overall final.

 After the fall-out from the 1951 gambling and point-shaving scandals, the NCAA tournament pulled out of Madison Square Garden.
 With conference champions and the majority of the top-ranked teams participating in it, the NCAA tournament since then came to be regarded as the more important post-season tourney and the sole determiner of the national championship, although following the taint of the gambling scandals, the NIT was still considered a quality tournament for some time afterward.
 The NCAA built on the momentum of three consecutive Red Cross "mythical national championship" game victories over the NIT, eventually outmaneuvering the NIT by adeptly avoiding permanent damage from the 1951 gambling and point-shaving scandals and by adding more teams.
-As the NCAA Tournament steadily gained prominence, it became the sole source of naming the national champion.
+As the NCAA tournament steadily gained prominence, it became the sole source of naming the national champion.